 Sixteen of the letters published, however, presented counter arguments.
-These were predominantly written by a mixture of locals, including business owners and residents directly involved with cruise ship visitors (e.g., ambassadors and tour guides) and other residents; several cruise ship visitors also responded.
-Amongst the locals, the most frequently reported positive (i.e., mentioned 12 times) of cruise ship tourism was the community pride engendered through showing off and sharing their town with visitors.
+Analysis of the letters showed that they were predominantly written by a mixture of locals, including business owners and residents directly involved with cruise ship visitors (e.g., ambassadors and tour guides) and other residents; several cruise ship visitors also responded.
+Amongst the locals, the most frequently reported positive dimension (i.e., mentioned 12 times) of cruise ship tourism was the community pride engendered through showing off and sharing their town with visitors.
 An equal number of these rebuttals addressed the 'complainers', noting the need for people to "accept change", and expressing the view that cruise ship tourism did not bring any significant problems to Akaroa.
-Some also noted that none of the cruise ship tourism-related issues were, in fact, new issues for Akaroa in respect of tourism.
-It was noted that, without cruise ship tourism, Akaroa would be a "ghost town" or a "town of oldies" with considerably fewer services; cruise ship visitors "adding life to the town" and "meeting nice people" also featured strongly as positives.
+Some also noted that none of the cruise ship tourism-related issues was, in fact, new for Akaroa in respect of tourism.
+It was noted that, without cruise ship tourism, Akaroa would be a "ghost town" or a "town of oldies" with fewer services; cruise ship visitors "add life to the town" and "meeting nice people" also featured in letters support of the industry.
 These social and community benefits were noted by almost all of those who responded.

-Whilst less prominence was given to economic benefits, these were noted in respect of the post-earthquake and post-recession downturn, were considered important in respect of ensuring economic balance and business survival in Akaroa, as well as being important for employment.
+Although less prominence was given to economic benefits, these were noted in respect of the post-earthquake and post-recession downturn, were considered important in respect of ensuring economic balance and business survival in Akaroa, as well as being important for employment.